ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 [Example Video](https://youtu.be/oHBFTHrOqCU)

+It is important to note that in the video I overlayed the laneAssist window on top of ETS2, unfortunately I do not yet know how to get it on top without messing with the screen capture.

 # Installation
 Copy the repository ( Code -> Download zip ) and unpack it to a folder.
 Now install all the requirements.